bhabha2/WorkdayTeamsAppME/README.md

    4. Send a message to Copilot to find an NPM package information.
 For example: `Find the npm package info on teamsfx-react`.
       > Note: This prompt may not always make Copilot include a response from your message extension.
 If it happens, try some other prompts or leave a feedback to us by thumbing down the Copilot response and leave a message tagged with [MessageExtension].

 **Congratulations**!
-You are running an application that can now search npm registries in Teams and Copilot.
+You can now search Workday information like leave balance & team information in Teams via Copilot.

 ![Search ME Copilot](https://github.com/OfficeDev/TeamsFx/assets/107838226/a718b206-33ed-4d3e-99af-376c1f159c2b)